Kuadrant/multicluster-gateway-controller/docs/how-to/ratelimiting-shared-redis.md

     kustomize build config/kuadrant/limitador/ | kubectl apply -f -
     ```
 ## Configuring Rate Limit Policies
-1. In the clusters that have Kuadrant operator installed i.e `T1 & T3 both spoke clusters` run the following command to create a Rate Limit Policy for the HTTP route created in the walkthrough linked above called `Open Cluster Management and Multi-Cluster gateways`.
+1. In `T1 & T3 both spoke clusters` run the following command to create a Rate Limit Policy for the HTTP route created in the walkthrough linked above called `Open Cluster Management and Multi-Cluster gateways`.
 The policy is limiting the route to have 8 successful requests in 10 seconds, these values can be changed to whatever you want.

     ```bash
     kubectl apply -f - <<EOF